mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 Read the [Snapshot & Initial Condition Files](#snaps) section, as well as the description of the relevant `Config.sh` flags you have enabled in [Config.sh (Setting compile-time options)](#config), where most of the outputs are described.
 If you cannot find it, search the source code, in `io.c` you can find the map between the HDF5 variable name and what is actually written out.

-Example: if you are using radiation-hydrodynamics, and see the variable `PhotonEnergy` in your HDF5 file, search this in `io.c` to see it is associated with the case `IO_RADGAMMA` (the switch for whether or not this variable is written out to a file), so search that and you see it is writing out a vector with `N_RT_FREQ_BINS` entries per particle, representing the different radiation frequency bins followed in the code in the same order, and writing out the variable `SphP[pindex].Rad_E_gamma[k]` -- the absolute energy of the radiation field (in code units) at frequency `k` associated with gas resolution element `pindex`.
+Example: if you are using radiation-hydrodynamics, and see the variable `PhotonEnergy` in your HDF5 file, search this in `io.c` to see it is associated with the case `IO_RADGAMMA` (the switch for whether or not this variable is written out to a file), so search that and you see it is writing out a vector with `N_RT_FREQ_BINS` entries per particle, representing the different radiation frequency bins followed in the code in the same order, and writing out the variable `CellP[pindex].Rad_E_gamma[k]` -- the absolute energy of the radiation field (in code units) at frequency `k` associated with gas resolution element `pindex`.

 <a name="faqs-units"></a>
 ## What are the Code Units?